MauroDruwel/HeyTelecomHA/README.md

 ## 🤝 Contributing

-Got a better prompt?
-Found a cooler model?
+Got a better API Solution?
+Found another entity to expose?
 PRs are welcome!
 Let's make this thing even better. 🎉

 ---